 - Reclast and Zometa (chemical name: zoledronic acid)

 Most doctors believe that the very small risk of atypical femur fracture is outweighed by the overall bone-strengthening benefits -- including a lower risk of typical femur fractures -- of bisphosphonates for many postmenopausal women.
-Other research has suggested that bisphosphonates also lower the risk of breast cancer.
 Still, the higher risk of atypical femur fractures with long-term use of bisphosphonates means more research is needed to better understand how long bisphosphonates should be taken to balance the benefits and the risks.

 If you're a postmenopausal woman, your doctor may recommend a bisphosphonate to strengthen your bones or treat osteoporosis.
 You may already be taking a bisphosphonate to help improve your bone strength.
 In either case, you might want to talk to your doctor about this study and a long-term treatment plan that makes the most sense for you.